Azure/azure-rest-api-specs/documentation/ci-fix.md

 ## SDK Track2 Validation

 This CI check is to run [autorest.modelerfour](https://github.com/Azure/autorest.modelerfour) for each changing tag in a PR.
-As the code generators of track2 SDK are based on the autorest.modelerfour, it's recommended to pass this validation.
+Since the code generators of track2 SDK are based on the autorest.modelerfour, it's recommended ensure this validation is passed without any error and warning.
-The `modelerfour` contains several plugins.
-If one plugin report an error, you refer to the following plugin documentation:
+The `modelerfour` has several plugins.
+If a plugin report an error, you can refer to the following plugin documentations:
 - [PreChecker](https://github.com/Azure/autorest/blob/master/docs/openapi/prechecker.md)

 ### Run locally: